Tradimento

 Tradimento is the third studio album by Italian rapper Fabri Fibra.
-It was also his first LP to be distributed by a major label, the Universal Music.
+It was released on 26 May 2006 through Universal Music Group, marking also the artist's first LP to be distributed by a major label.

-The production is covered mainly by his rapper and younger brother Nesli, who produces 12 out of 17 tracks, while the remainder are by Italian hip-hop producer Fish as well as Dj Nais.
+The production is curated mainly by his younger brother and fellow musician Nesli, producing 7 out of 17 tracks, while the remaining are held by Big Fish and DJ Nais.
 The album was certified platinum by the Federation of the Italian Music Industry.

 Tradimento is considered the album that opened the hip hop music to the great audience in Italy, giving to it mainstream popularity.

 Background

 After his underground success with his second studio album Mr. Simpatia he signed a contract with Universal Music, a major label, and this was considered a betrayal by his older fans, so he decided to call the album Tradimento, which means betrayal.
 But even if he signed with a major label he decided to keep his hardcore style which attacks various political and social downsides.